simomarsili/elss/README.md

  2 14 13  3  8 19  8 14 13 18
 ```

-The code assumes that all variables share a common set of categorical classes,
+The code assumes that all variables share a common set of classes,
-encoded as integers starting from zero.
+encoded as integer indices starting from zero.
 Alternatively, biological sequence data can be directly read from a
 multiple sequence alignment file in FASTA format.